 Now, you need to learn to avoid some landmines when trading penny stocks.
 For the most part, you want to avoid penny stocks trading over-the-counter (OTC).
 Stocks listed on OTCQB or OTCQX do not have stringent listing requirements like Nasdaq or New York Stock Exchange (NYSE).
 We won’t get into all the details of listing requirements, just keep in mind you want to stay away from these stocks.
 That in mind, when you’re searching for penny stocks to trade, focus on those listed on Nasdaq or NYSE.

 When you’re learning how to trade penny stocks, you need to understand how to deal with risk.
 Risk management is one of the keys to success when you’re trading penny stocks.
 Penny stocks are cheap and could have high potential returns.
 Like always, the higher the reward, the greater the risk.
 It’s probable to profit if you understand how to trade penny stocks, but when you don’t the odds are stacked against you.

 The greatest thing about penny stocks is the risk-reward.
 Basically, you don’t need to lay out a lot of capital to buy a penny stock, but you could potentially make outsized gains.
 Keep in mind, they could still be risky, and the odds could be stacked against you if you don’t know what you’re looking for.

-One key component you need to take into account is the fact that there are penny stock promoters out their.
+One key component you need to take into account is the fact that there are penny stock promoters out there.
 They’ll typically send out an email or let you know their positions on social media.
-The one way to figure out whether a stock is a pump and dump is to see whether the promoter has a disclaimer and if the company is known or not.
+One way to figure out whether a stock is a pump and dump is to see whether the promoter has a disclaimer and if the company is known or not.
 For example, if it’s a company you or your friends, or other traders haven’t heard of, you should just leave it alone.

-Filtering for penny stocks
+Filtering for Penny Stocks